Hohenmölsen: Economy and infrastructure

-Local businesses
+Large employers

 The largest employers in Hohenmölsen are the MIBRAG and the AGCO Group.

 The Mitteldeutsche Braunkohlegesellschaft (MIBRAG) operates the power plant in Wählitz and the opencast mine in Profen.

 AGCO bought the former barracks in Hohenmölsen in 2009 and has invested over 35 Million Euros into the location.
 Over 330 employees manufacture the Fendt Katana 65 and 85 forage harvester and the Rogator 300 and 600 field sprayer on site.
 Furthermore they produce components for their tractor production.

 Public institutions

 The Asklepios District Hospital was an important economic factor in the 1990s.
 It was closed in April 2008.

 The General Heinrich August von Helldorff barracks is one of the former sites of the Bundeswehr.
 Today it is used by the AGCO Group.